DolphinIQ/Ogar-Engine/README.md

 **Ogar** 😼 is pronounced as: https://translate.google.com/?hl=pl&sl=pl&tl=en&text=ogar&op=translate

-⚠️ Engine not ready for use yet ⚠️
+⚠️ Under development!
+Engine not ready for use yet! ⚠️

 ## How to run the examples:
 1. Fork the repository